 Similarity, Plagiarism, and Self-Plagiarism

-Since IEEE MCSoC 2025 papers will be submitted to IEEE Xplore, all submitted content must comply with IEEE’s plagiarism policies.
-The conference has access to the CrossCheck database via EDAS and screens all submissions for potential plagiarism.
+Since IEEE MCSoC papers will be submitted to IEEE Xplore, all submitted content must comply with IEEE’s plagiarism policies.
+The conference uses the CrossCheck database via EDAS to screen all submissions for potential plagiarism.

 Similarity Scores and Report Review

 Similarity scores and scan reports are generated by an external provider, not the conference itself.
-Authors should carefully review their online similarity report to understand how the score was determined and identify sections that may need revision.
+Authors should carefully review their online similarity report to:

 Required Actions

-If your manuscript contains content (text, figures, tables, etc.) from previously published sources, you must remove, replace, rewrite, or redraw the material to comply with IEEE standards (refer to your similarity report received with reviews).
+If your manuscript includes content (text, figures, tables, etc.) from previously published sources, you must:

-Thank you for ensuring the integrity and originality of your submission.
+Thank you for upholding the integrity and originality of your submission to the IEEE MCSoC Forum.

 Permanent link to this article: https://mcsoc-forum.org/site/index.php/similarity-plagiarism-and-self-plagiarism/